 Worst case scenario, you can always cancel your T-mobile account and discontinue making any more payments.
 You may incur charges for the cancellation and there may be a final bill, however.
 Nevertheless, this is still a way to get out of paying your bill.

-GetHuman has been working for over 10 years on sourcing information about big organizations like T-Mobile in order to help customers resolve customer service issues faster.
+GetHuman has been working for over 10 years on sourcing information about big organizations like Comcast in order to help customers resolve customer service issues faster.
 We started with contact information and fastest ways to reach a human at big companies.
 Particularly ones with slow or complicated IVR or phone menu systems.
 Or companies that have self-serve help forums instead of a customer service department.
 From there, we realized that consumers still needed more detailed help solving the most common problems, so we expanded to this set of guides, which grows every day.
-And if you spot any issues with our How Can I Get Out of Paying My T-Mobile Bill? guide, please let us know by sending us feedback.
+And if you spot any issues with our What do I do if my Xfinity TV or internet is out? guide, please let us know by sending us feedback.
 We want to be as helpful as possible.
 If you appreciated this guide, please share it with your favorite people.
 Our free information and tools is powered by you, the customer.
 The more people that use it, the better it gets.

 After helping consumers for 10 years, we realized that you need an impartial, live person you can talk to about comparing the various TV, cable, Internet and phone plans in your area- somebody who can compare the best deals across telecom providers.
 So we created a free concierge service you can call at the phone number below.

-Call Toll-Free: 888-379-2546Our service is unaffiliated and thus can compare plans across many providers
+Call Anytime: 888-379-2546Our concierge is unaffiliated and therefore able to compare deals across many companies